pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 it on a system with a CUDA 11.2 driver installed.
 However there are some caveats with MVC:

-- If the code uses any features that were introduced in a later driver version than the installed version, it will still fail to run.
+- If CUDA source code uses any features that were introduced in a later driver version than the installed version, it will still fail to run.
 However, it will be a runtime failure in the form of a `cudaErrorCallRequiresNewerDriver` CUDA error, rather than a linker error or some similarly opaque issue.
 One solution to this problem is for libraries to use runtime checks of the CUDA version (using e.g. `cudaDriverGetVersion`) to only use supported features on the installed driver.
 - NVRTC did not start supporting MVC until CUDA 11.3.
 Therefore, code that uses NVRTC for JIT compilation must have been compiled with a CUDA version >= 11.3.
-- MVC only applies to CUDA code, not [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/).
+- MVC only applies to SASS binary code, not [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/).
 PTX is an instruction set that the CUDA driver library can JIT-compile to machine instructions.
-The standard [CUDA compilation pipeline](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#the-cuda-compilation-trajectory) includes the translation of CUDA code into PTX, but in addition developers may write PTX code directly rather than CUDA for performance since it offers avenues for optimization that are either unavailable or very difficult to access with CUDA C(++).
-However, since PTX code does not support MVC, PTX compiled with a particular CUDA runtime may not work if run on a system with an older driver.
+The standard [CUDA compilation pipeline](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#the-cuda-compilation-trajectory) includes the translation of CUDA source code into PTX.
+In addition, to achieve the best performance, developers may write PTX code directly or use code generation tools that produce PTX because it offers avenues for optimization that are either unavailable or very difficult to access with CUDA C/C++.
+However, since MVC does not support PTX code, PTX generated using a particular CUDA toolkit may not work if run on a system with an older driver.
 This fact has two consequences.
 First, libraries that package PTX code will not benefit from MVC.
 Second, libraries that leverage any sort of JIT-compilation pipeline that generates PTX code will _also_ not support MVC.
-The latter can lead to more surprising behaviors, such as if a user has a newer CUDA runtime than driver and then uses [numba.cuda](https://numba.pydata.org/) to compile a Python function since numba compiles CUDA kernels to PTX as part of its pipeline.
+  The latter can lead to more surprising behaviors, such as if a user has a newer CUDA toolkit than driver and then uses [numba.cuda](https://numba.pydata.org/) to compile a Python function since numba compiles CUDA kernels to PTX as part of its pipeline.
 Prior to CUDA 12, CUDA itself provides no solutions to this problem, although in some cases there are tools that may be used to help (for instance, numba supports MVC in CUDA 11 [starting with numba 0.57](https://numba.readthedocs.io/en/stable/release-notes.html#version-0-57-0-1-may-2023).